Ramy99-dev/MEAN-TodoApp/README.md

 ## Description

-This my firts Todo MEAN app , this app will help organize your day activities .
+This is my first MEAN app , this app will help organize your day activities .

 #### Technologies
 - Front End :